Cass Ballenger: Biography

 After graduating from Episcopal High School, he attended the University of North Carolina and later received a liberal arts degree from Amherst College in Amherst, Massachusetts, where he was initiated into the Delta Kappa Epsilon (DKE) fraternity.
 He served in the U.S. Naval Air Corps during World War II.
-He also volunteered as a Lay Reader for the Episcopal Diocese of Western North Carolina, traveling to lead services in parishes without rectors.
+He also volunteered as a lay reader for the Episcopal Diocese of Western North Carolina, traveling to lead services in parishes without rectors.
 He was a longtime active member of the Episcopal Church of the Ascension in Hickory.

-Ballenger retired in 2004 and was succeeded by one-term Republican state representative Patrick T. McHenry.
+Ballenger retired in 2004 and was succeeded by one-term Republican state representative Patrick McHenry.

 Ballenger died on February 18, 2015, aged 88.

+Ballenger was the great-great-grandson of Lewis Cass, a former U.S. senator, Secretary of State, and Democratic presidential nominee in 1848.